aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/get-max-range/_index.md

 {{% /alert %}}

 ## **Getting max range**
-In Aspose.Cells, if the [**row**](https://reference.aspose.com/cells/javascript-cpp/row/) and [**column**](https://reference.aspose.com/cells/javascript-cpp/column/) objects are initialized, these rows and columns will be counted to the maximum area, even if there is no data in empty rows or columns.
+In Aspose.Cells, if the [**row**](https://reference.aspose.com/cells/javascript-cpp/row/) and [**column**](https://reference.aspose.com/cells/javascript-cpp/column/) objects are initialized, these rows and columns will be counted toward the maximum area, even if there is no data in empty rows or columns.

 ```html
 <!DOCTYPE html>